 Cost of accommodation in Taipei

-Although higher than elsewhere in Taiwan, housing in Taipei is largely affordable, as renting and living centrally is not as expensive as it might be in Western cities.
+Although costs are higher than elsewhere in Taiwan, housing in Taipei is largely affordable, as renting and living centrally is not as expensive as it might be in Western cities.
 While renting is affordable, you’ll find that the properties in the city are smaller than you may be used to, so you’ll need to adjust to this.

 Conversely, buying property in Taipei is prohibitively expensive, as real estate costs are similar to those in more expensive countries.
 Utilities during the warmer summer months can also be pricier than usual, as air-conditioning is necessary.